remyoudompheng/yamaquasi/README.md

 For numbers under 128-bit, calling the Python API will usually be faster than SageMath `factor()` or `ecm.factor()` with default options.

+Yamaquasi is never expected to run for more than a couple of hours.
+If it is the case, you are either using the wrong algorithm, or encountering a bug, or the number is too large and you should use a better program (Cado-NFS or GMP-ECM).

+The quadratic sieve is known to be slower than the number field sieve for number above 100 decimal digits.
+Sample runs show that Yamaquasi is still faster than Cado-NFS when factoring RSA-100 (about 40% less time), but slower when factoring RSA-110 (about 3x slower).

 ## Multiprecision arithmetic

 Yamaquasi includes various homemade multiprecision routines which are used intensively